qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 The GitHub web interface is an easy way to update the QGIS-documentation repo with your contributions, but it doesn't offer tools to:

-* group your commits and clean your change history,
+* group your commits and clean your change history
 * fix possible conflicts with the main repo,
 * or, build the documentation to test your changes.